-NOTE: If parents are attending mass on Fridays to watch their children participate in the sacramental service, understand that your child will be staying with their classroom in their designated pews and not sitting with their parents.
-An exception to this will be: Every 1st Friday of the month, students will be allowed to sit with their parents.
-If a family member other than a parent wants to sit with a child, the child's teacher must be notified in advance.
+NOTE: If parents are attending mass on Fridays to watch their children participate in the sacrament service, understand that your child will be staying with their classroom in their designated pews and not sitting with their parents.
+An exception to this will be: Every 1st Friday of the month students will be allowed to sit with their parents/grandparents.
 Even though it is off the school campus, it is still a school day event and not a field trip with authorized chaperones/volunteers, and therefore it is the sole responsibility of the teacher and school personnel to ensure the safety and location of all their students.